 The National Science Foundation Innovation Corps (I-Corps) program was founded in 2011 with the twin goals of increasing the quality of startups emerging from NSF-funded basic research, while teaching NSF researchers about entreprepreneurship and how to recognize opportunities for commercializing their research.
 Georgia Tech is the home for I-Corps South, one of seven regional nodes for the I-Corps program.

 The national I-Corps program includes a $50,000 grant and a six-week customer discovery boot camp.
-A lineage to NSF research (or participation in an approved regional program; see Atoms and Bits below) is required to qualify.
+A lineage to NSF research (or participation in an approved regional program) is required to qualify.
 You apply to national I-Corps as a team consisting of a PI (usually a professor), an Entrepreneurial Lead (typically a graduate student), and a volunteer industry mentor.
 Teams submit a one page application followed by two or three short conference calls with the program managers.
 A decision is made within a few weeks.
 Over forty teams from Georgia Tech have completed the I-Corps national program.

 Two to four new I-Corps cohorts start each quarter in January, April, July, and October, so applications are on a rolling basis.